 A friend sent me this screenshot from the PAWS Instagram site.
 I am a weekly Level 3 volunteer at PAWS Medical Center and usually work with Dogs.
 This is me in "TLC", which means hanging out with sick dogs & cats stuck in isolation and why I'm wearing a gown and gloves.
 That little wiggle-worm is a dog, if you can't tell.
 One of my favorite aspects of volunteering with PAWS (besides lots of dog time) is the variety of opportunities like Intake-rescue missions (driving to other states to pick up dogs & cats who would otherwise be euthanized or living in poor conditions), working with lower-income communities in Chicago, and Dog Training classes, which I do about twice a month.
 I've been with PAWS for about 7 years and counting. :)

 Other hobbies and interests:

 ASL; I stopped acting for about 5 years in my 30's and thought about becoming an American Sign Language interpreter.
 Along the way, I discovered I loved the culture and the language, but wasn't in love with interpreting for a profession.
-I met unbelievable people and try to practice.
-Currently, I'm in an ASL book club that meets monthly (over zoom-- like all group things these days).
+I met some wonderful people and try to practice.
+Currently, I'm in an ASL book club that meets monthly.

-Seeing films, live music and theatre (please let that happen again in 2021!!), travelling, kayaking, hiking-- anything outdoors.
+Seeing films, live music and theatre, travelling, biking, exercise, kayaking, hiking-- anything outdoors.

 I can roll my tongue upside-down.